-The 2021 Credit Agreement provides for an \$830.0 million senior secured first lien term loan facility and a \$90.0 million senior secured revolving facility (collectively, the "Credit Facilities").
+The 2021 Credit Agreement provides for an \$\$30.0 million senior secured first lien term loan facility and a \$90.0 million senior secured revolving facility (collectively, the "Credit Facilities").
 The Credit Facilities are permitted to be used to effect the Transactions (as defined in the 2021 Credit Agreement), refinance the 2019 Credit Facility referred to below and for general corporate purposes.
 The term loan facility is scheduled to mature on October 20, 2028 and the revolving facility is scheduled to expire and mature on October 20, 2026.
 The agreement requires the payment of a commitment fee of 0.50% per annum for unused revolving commitments, subject to stepdowns to 0.375% per annum and 0.25% per annum upon the achievement of specified leverage ratios.
 Any outstanding letters of credit issued under the 2021 Credit Agreement reduce the availability under the revolving line of credit.

 The 2021 Credit Agreement is secured by a first priority lien on the equity interests of the Parent Borrower owned by Holdings and substantially all of the assets (subject to customary exceptions) of the borrowers and the other guarantors thereunder.
-Interest with respect to the facilities is based on, at the option of the borrowers, (i) a customary base rate formula for borrowings in U.S. dollars or (ii) a floating rate formula based on LIBOR (with customary fallback provisions) for borrowings in U.S. dollars, a floating rate formula based on EURIBOR for borrowings in Euro or a floating rate formula based on SONIA for borrowings in Pounds Sterling, each as described in the 2021 Credit Agreement with respect to the applicable type of borrowing.
+Interest with respect to the facilities is based on, at the option of the borrowers, (i) a customary base rate formula for borrowings in U.S. dollars or (ii) a floating rate formula based on LIBOR (with customary fallback provisions) for borrowings in U.S. dollars, a floating rate formula based on SONIA for borrowings in Pounds Sterling, each as described in the 2021 Credit Agreement with respect to the applicable type of borrowing.

 The 2021 Credit Agreement contains customary representations and warranties as well as customary affirmative and negative covenants and events of default.
 The negative covenants include, among others and in each case subject to certain thresholds and exceptions, limitations on incurrence of liens, limitations on incurrence of indebtedness, limitations on making dividends and other distributions, limitations on engaging in asset sales, limitations on making investments, and a financial covenant that the "First Lien Net Leverage Ratio" (as defined in the 2021 Credit Agreement) as of the end of any fiscal quarter is not greater than 7.00 to 1.00 if on the last day of such fiscal quarter certain borrowings outstanding under the revolving credit facility exceed 40% of the total revolving credit commitments at such time.
 The covenants also contain limitations on the activities of Mirion Technologies (HoldingSub2), Ltd. as the "passive" holding company.
-If any of the events of default occur and are not cured or waived, any unpaid amounts under the 2021 Credit Agreement may be declared immediately due and payable, the revolving credit commitments may be terminated and remedies against the collateral may be exercised.
+If any of the evolving credit commitments may be terminated and remedies against the collateral may be exercised.
 Mirion Technologies (HoldingSub2), Ltd. and subsidiaries were in compliance with all debt covenants on December 31, 2021.